Rutlawski/Test-Automation---Playwright-Javascript/README.md

-# Test Automation - Playwright+Javascript
+# Test Automation - Playwright + Javascript

 This repository contains some test cases written in **Javascript** in _Playwright_ during my learning.